 If you don't have the Pharmacy Directory, you can get a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at www.capitalhealth.com/Medicare.
+You can also find this information on our website at www.capitalhealth.com/Medicare, or download it from this website.
+Both Member Services and the website can give you the most up-to-date information about our network pharmacies.